 During pregnancy the round and utero-sacral ligaments (which support the uterus) exert tremendous force on the sacrum and pelvis.
-By restoring the biomechanical balance to the pelvis using the Webster protocol, relief is often attained.
-Dr. Caram is certified in this technique and it has helped many new moms thru their pregnancies as well as having decreased pelvic stress during childbirth.
+By restoring the biomechanics balance to the pelvis using the Webster protocol, relief is often attained.
+Dr. Caram is certified in The Webster Technique and has helped many new moms through their pregnancies as well as having decreased pelvic stress during childbirth.

-With painful situations like this, it would be easy to take pain-killers in an attempt to make life a bit more comfortable.
-However, you can’t do that now since there’s a developing fetus that’s been growing and enjoying a drug-free life.
+With painful situations like pregnancy, it would be easy to take pain-killers in an attempt to make life a bit more comfortable.
+However, pregnant woman shouldn’t do that now since there’s a developing fetus that’s been growing and enjoying a drug-free life.
 ALL pain medication has side-effects, and some are not even known.
-There ARE risks with the FLU/SWINE FLU SHOT (yes, they’re now combined) while pregnant as well, and you should become aware of those as well.
-(To read about increased fetal mortality rate among pregnant women, click here) This is why most medications are not recommended during pregnancy…they just don’t know if any part of the medication – or any broken down component absorbed into the mother’s body – will be transferred to the developing fetus.
-So, be safe and don’t chance it!
+There ARE risks with the FLU/SWINE FLU SHOT (yes, they’re now combined) while pregnant, and you should become aware of those.
+(To read about increased fetal mortality rate among pregnant women, click here).

-This is where chiropractors are your best “life-line” for relief.
+Chiropractic care becomes a “life-line” for many pregnant woman.
 Not only do we address the physical component of the pregnancy through spinal adjustments and the removal of spinal subluxations, we are LARGEST ‘drug-free’ healing profession in the world, and we’re GROWING!
-So, who better to address your physical needs, your aching joints, and your inability to take pills than a chiropractor?
+Chiropractic adjustments are the best way to address your physical needs, your aching joints, and your inability to take pills.

-The 6th thru 9th months of pregnancy are usually the most uncomfortable – with the degree of discomfort increasing as the due date approaches.
+The third trimester of pregnancy is usually the most uncomfortable, and the degree of discomfort increasing as the due date approaches.
 During this time, there is yet another hormone that’s released into the system (called ‘relaxin’) that has a great effect on the ligaments of the body.
-It’s job is to allow the ligaments to loosen and stretch so that the mother can then pass a baby thru her pelvis.
+This chemical’s job is to allow the ligaments to loosen and stretch so that the mother can then pass a baby thru her pelvis.
 It does a wonderful job at allowing the pelvic ligaments to expand for the birth, but there’s one problem…it doesn’t just work on the pelvic ligaments, it works on ALL ligaments!

-Once the baby is out the production of the hormone stops, but the effects of it may last up to 6 months post-partum.
+Once the baby is out the production of the hormone stops, but the effects of it may last up to 6 months post partum.
 Given that information, it’s logical to see how these lax joints can become quite painful.
 Additionally, as the amount of relaxin diminishes after the birth, the joints will then ‘firm up’, and sometimes in positions of subluxation.
-This is why most pregnant women who are seen in my office are seen on a regular basis AFTER the birth of their baby, and typically mother AND child are treated during this time (if you’ve ever seen a live NVD birth, you know what I mean!).
+Most pregnant women are adjusted on a regular basis AFTER the birth of their baby, and typically mother AND child are treated during this time (if you’ve ever seen a live NVD birth, you know what I mean!).